Yan Couto: Coritiba

 Promoted to the main squad for the 2020 season, Couto made his senior debut on 21 February, coming on as a first-half substitute for injured Patrick Vieira in a 2–0 Campeonato Paranaense home win against Cianorte.

 Manchester City

-On 1 March 2020, after being heavily linked to FC Barcelona, Couto agreed to a five-year contract with Premier League side Manchester City, effective as of 1 July.
+On 1 March 2020, after being heavily linked to Barcelona, Couto agreed to a five-year contract with Premier League side Manchester City, effective as of 1 July.
 On 25 September, he joined Girona in the Spanish Segunda División on a season-long loan.

+Couto was named as a substitute by Pep Guardiola in City's 1–0 defeat to Leicester City at Wembley Stadium in the 2021 FA Community Shield, his only first team involvement for the club to date.

+Loan to Braga

+Couto spent the 2021–22 season on loan at Portuguese side Braga.

+Loan to Girona

-Couto spent the 2021–22 season on loan at Portuguese side S.C.
-Braga.
-On 25 July 2022, he returned to Girona on a one-year loan deal, with the club now in La Liga.
+On 25 July 2022, Couto returned to Girona on a one-year loan deal, with the club in La Liga.
+On 14 July 2023, he returned to the club for a third spell, signing on loan until the end of the 2023–24 season.

+Borussia Dortmund

+On 3 August 2024, Couto joined Bundesliga club Borussia Dortmund on loan for the 2024–25 season, with a buy option clause that could be automatically triggered given certain playing criteria.

+On 10 October 2024, Couto’s €30 million release clause was triggered by Borussia Dortmund.
+On 16 September 2025, he scored his first goal for the club, which was also his debut UEFA Champions League goal, in a 4–4 away draw against Juventus.

 International career

 Couto was an undisputed starter for the Brazil under-17 football team, playing 20 matches and scoring once before being included in the 23-man list for the 2019 FIFA U-17 World Cup.

+Yan Couto was called up to the senior squad for the first time on 6 October 2023, replacing the injured Vanderson, for the 2026 FIFA World Cup qualification matches against Venezuela and Uruguay on 12 and 17 October, respectively.

+In June 2024, Couto revealed that he had changed from his pink hairdo in Girona to his natural hair color upon a request in the national team.